MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 1. The deployment may take a few minutes to complete, wait for the pipeline to execute.
 The pipeline is triggered following the completion of the CI pipeline and it includes the following tasks:

-   - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service web ppp using bicep template.
+   - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service web app using bicep template.
    - **AzureRmWebAppDeployment**: Publishes the Web site to the Azure App Service web app.

 1. Your pipeline will take a name based on the project name.
 Let's rename it for identifying the pipeline better.